AashPau/portfolio_june/README.md

 # Portfolio

-This portfolio is update to my existing portfolio in repository "react-resume".
+1. This portfolio is update to my existing portfolio in repository "react-resume".
 This project my first project with tailwind css.
+2. Use react-type-animation for animated typing effect.

+--add border to image a selet a suitable color
+--make button better